racheltabor22/Grace-Hopper-Celebration-/README.md

 **Steps**

 You will create your poster/spread as a “portrait” layout in canva.
 It can be one or two pages.
+See the GHC posters located in the NI [Tech Zines](https://issuu.com/ncidigitalresearchlab).

 The poster should be organized, proofread/peer reviewed by two (2) GHC peers, visually appealing, and editable.